till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 </div>
 (Don't trust me with landing your rockets...)

-...But trust the AI agents that i build :)
+...But maybe trust the RL agents that i build :)

 #### Implementation details that i've learned from this